wrannaman/base64Image/README.md

 ##### Parameters
  - `imageData` (buffer) - the base64 image buffer.
  - `options` (object) - contains the 'filename' property; this will be the written image file.
+Also, you can specify a filePath which takes a directory path to write the file to.
+The directory path must exist already ( @TODO ).
  - `callback` (function) - the callback will contain the err object and the 'successful save' string.

 ### License